junit-team/junit5/README.md

 `./gradlew build`

-All modules can be _installed_ in a local Maven repository for consumption in other local consumption in other local projects via the following command:
+All modules can be _installed_ in a local Maven repository for consumption in other local projects via the following command:

 `./gradlew publishToMavenLocal`